emunozto/weighted_voronoi/README.md

 A Voronoi diagram allows us to partition the pitch space by assigning every cell to the closest player, these regions are called dominace regions.

-The weighted Voronoi is a variation of the Voronoi where a weighting function $w$ is added to control the relative level of influence that a player has over a cell.
+The weighted Voronoi is a variation of the Voronoi where a weighting function `w` is added to control the relative level of influence that a player has over a cell.
 Each cell on the grid can be expressed as

 ![](equation.png)